 Your registration is in accordance with all current rules of the Institution.
 If, for whatever reason, you do not register consecutively for every year/semester of your programme, your existing registration contract with the Institution will cease.
 Your re-registration anytime thereafter will be at the discretion of the Institution and, if permitted, will be in accordance with the rules applicable at that time.

 CONTACT DETAILS

 All departmental queries to:

-Secretary: Queeneth Novuka

-Tel No: 031-373 6600 Fax No: 031-373 6644

-Location of Department: Room 134, First Floor, City Campus,
+Secretary: Tel No: Fax No: Location of Department: Queeneth Novuka 031-373 6600 031-373 6644 Room 134, First Floor, City Campus, Anton Lembede Street

-Anton Lambede Street

 All Faculty queries to: